menyoung/RusticLab/README.md

 |`ViEventFilter`|`u32`	|
 |`ViVAList`		|????	|

-I don't understand the function typedef for event handling yet.
+There is no event handling implemented at the moment, so the below function type isn't ported.
 ```
 typedef ViStatus (* ViHndlr) (ViSession vi, ViEventType eventType, ViEvent event, ViAddr userHandle);
 ```

-Currently implemented only as 32bit system, and without function calling conventions directives.
+Currently implemented only as 32bit system (i.e., all the type definitions I made for the 32-bit sizes), and no function calling convention directives have been set (this has to be changed for Windows?).

 All rights reserved, for now as long as repo is private.